Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Nadezhda V. Kulagina, Shutterstock

 The Petit Basset Griffon Vendeen is a medium-sized dog that is friendly and outgoing.
-It’s also an independent breed that can be stubborn if it doesn’t get its way.
+They’re also an independent breed that can be stubborn if their demands are ignored.

 16. Phalene